 In the Philippines, Sunday is often the day of cockfighting.
-Neal, our dive guide in Siquijorand Raul, who runs the Kiwi Resort, suggested we go and see these bloody avian duels at the nearest fighting cock arena, the cockpit arena from the village ofEnrique Villanueva.
+Neal, our dive guide in Siquijorand Raul, who manages the Kiwi Resort, suggested that we go and see these bloody avian duels at the nearest cockfighting arena, the cockpit arena of the village ofEnrique Villanueva.

 Marika, Shareef and I have gladly accepted this unprecedented Sunday release.
 To the cockpit arena of the village, the fights follow one another all afternoon.
-Entry: 10 pesos.
+Entrance fee: 10 pesos.

-In the small dirt road that leads to the arena, messy motorcycles are already parked.
-This is to say if the show is popular...
+In the small dirt road that leads to the arena, a lot of motorcycles are already parked.
+It is to say if the show is popular...

-Well, "show" is a figure of speech.
-It is obviously not a place frequented by sensitive souls or animal lovers.
-People mainly come here to bet and/or have their fighting cocks fight.
-Some bet huge sums and as in all games of chance, you can leave feathers (that's the case to say it) .
+Well, "show" is a way of speaking.
+This is obviously not a place for the faint of heart or animal lovers.
+People come here mostly to bet and/or to have their fighting roosters fight.
+Some people bet huge sums of money and as in all games of chance, one can lose some feathers (it is the case to say it)...

 Hundreds of guys are there, around a small square arena, surrounded by wooden bars.
-Few women, the public is overwhelmingly male.
+Few women, the audience is overwhelmingly male.

-People gather around the fence and it gets excited when betting and fighting.
-One guy harangues the crowd at the microphone.
-Everyone gives their voice and we see tickets crumpled from one hand to another.
+People are crowding around the fence and getting excited about the betting and fighting.
+A guy harangues the crowd on the microphone.
+Everyone gives their voices and crumpled bills are passed from one hand to the other.

 A sharp blade like a razor

-The fight itself is very brief.
-Each cock has, fixed to the paw, a long curved and pointed blade, like a little sword.
-It is guessed sharp as a razor and carefully sharpened for the occasion.
+The fight itself is very short.
+Each rooster has, fixed to his leg, a long curved and pointed blade, like a small sword.
+One guesses it is razor sharp and carefully sharpened for the occasion.

-The two cocks are presented to each other, held at arm's length or by the tail feathers by their respective owners.
-It is a matter of exciting a little bit the critters by approaching beak against beak.
-They are released for good in the arena when the amount of paris is balanced on both sides.
+The two roosters are presented one to the other, held at arm's length or by the feathers of the tail by their respective owner.
+It is a question of exciting the animals a little by approaching them beak against beak.
+They are released for good in the arena when the bets are balanced on both sides.

-After, it's going very fast.
-A swirl of feathers, everyone shouts and shakes behind the wooden bars.
+Afterwards, it goes very fast.
+A whirlwind of feathers, everyone screams and shakes behind the wooden bars.
 In a few minutes, it's over.

-One of the two critters remains sprawled in the sand.
-It's bleeding.
-If ever the rooster on the ground moves again, we raise it and we put it back in front of the other, just to see if it is still a little fight.
-If the opposing animal repels the other three more times, it is considered that he has won, as I understand Neal's explanations.
+One of the two bugs remains wallowed in the sand.
+It bleeds.
+If ever the cock on the ground moves again, we lift it up and put it back in front of the other one, just to see if it is still a bit fighting.
+If the other animal pushes the other one three more times, we consider that he won, if I understood Neal's explanations well.

-Updated, January 2018 :Sorry for the poor quality of these pictures, shot in 2008 with a modest compact camera, with a video mode at only 480 or 640 pixels, I don't know anymore, at a time when 4K didn't yet exist and when the iPhone 3G was going to become the new fashionable technological jewel?
+Updated, January 2018 :sorry for the poor quality of these images, shot in 2008 with a modest compact camera, with a video mode at only 480 or 640 pixels, I don't know, at a time when 4K didn't exist yet and when the iPhone 3G was about to become the new fashionable technological jewel...

 Valuable fighting cocks

-In the clay courtyard in front, men of all ages come and go, carrying their precious gallinacé in the hollow of their arms: we crouch in a corner to examine the most beautiful fighting cocks, to chat with a neighbour, to carefully tie around the leg the lanyard that is used to fix the blade...
+In the dirt courtyard in front, men of all ages come and go, carrying their precious gallinaceous in the hollow of their arms: one crouches in a corner to examine the most beautiful fighting cocks, to make small talk with a neighbor, to carefully tie around the leg the strap which is used to fix the blade...

 Few smiles here.
-We are not here to laugh.
-It takes three years to raise, a fighting cock.
-With special diet and everything and everything, as for sportsmen.
+We're not here to laugh.
+It takes three years to raise a fighting cock.
+With a special diet and everything, like for sportsmen.
 The chicks are sorted from birth.
-There are farms specialized in this breeding.
+There are farms specialized in this kind of breeding.

-On the day of the duel, some owners add alcohol to the mixture used to feed the rooster, to make it more aggressive.
+On the day of the duel, some owners add alcohol to the mixture used to feed the rooster to make him aggressive.

 In short, we attended a total of four-five fights, then we dragged a little in the yard among the roosters and people squeezing roosters on their hearts, then again at the exit in front of the fish merchants waiting for the customer who bet on the good cock ...

-That night, Neal went to the stove to cook us... a chicken!
-An indirect tribute to all those fighting cocks that went from living to dead in the afternoon. 😉 (Barnyard humor...)
+In the evening, Neal took to the stove to cook us... a chicken!
+An indirect tribute to all those fighting roosters who passed from life to death in the afternoon 😉 (Barnyard humor...)

-Too good his chicken, simmered in a kind of spicy, Filipina-style stew!
+Too good his chicken, simmered in a kind of spicy stew, in the Philippine way!
 We enjoyed it.

-In any case, this bloody debauchery of poultry in the arena hasn't spoilt our appetite after all.
-This Sunday evening dinner was also a farewell meal for me before I left.
-A very pleasant conclusion to my little stay in Siquijor.
+In any case, this bloody debauchery of poultry in the arena will not have finally spoiled our appetite.
+This Sunday evening dinner was also a kind of farewell meal for me before my departure.
+Very pleasant conclusion of my little stay in Siquijor.